preritdas/working-hours-cli/README.md

 python3.10 "/home/path/to/Working Hours CLI/main.py" "$@"
 ```

-I then added the script's directory to $PATH, and gave it executable permissions with `chmod +x loghours`.
+I then added the script's directory to $PATH and gave it executable permissions with `chmod +x loghours`.
 This allows me to call it like a professional CLI application from anywhere in the system, with the `loghours` command.
 All arguments passed to `loghours`, such as `loghours clockin "this or that" --hours 2`, are passed individually to the Python script thanks to the script above.

 ## Usage and Behavior